hasindu2008/slow5tools/docs/getting_started.md

 ### Building from GitHub

+**WARNING: Building from GitHub is meant for advanced users to test latest features.
+For production purposes, use the latest release version that is throughly tested.**

 Building from the Github repository additionally requires `autoreconf` which can be installed on Ubuntu using `sudo apt-get install autoconf automake`.